LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 1. The user selects which partner(s) the extraction should be carried out.
 #.
 The user specifies which data layers to extract from.
 Only layers that are loaded in the GIS or tables found in the SQL Server database are made available at this point.
 #.
-The users selects whether the extracted files should be added to a zip file, whether confidential data from any SQL Server tables should be included, and whether the log file should be cleared before the process starts.
+The user selects whether the extracted files should be added to a zip file, whether confidential data from any SQL Server tables should be included, and whether the log file should be cleared before the process starts.
 #.
 Finally, the user selects whether the selection of SQL Server data should be based on spatial location only, survey tags (names) only, or both.
 This allows for the inclusion of data relevant to a partner that is outside of that partner's boundary.
 #.
 Once the user clicks **OK** the process starts.